 A bike tour can be overwhelming with training, gathering bike gear and financial preparations.
-When I was getting ready for Tour Aotearoa (that 3000km 30 day self supported bike tour of NZ I did this spring or fall if you are a kiwi).
+Here are my 7 Tips for Traveling to New Zealand with a bike.
+I learned these when I was getting ready for Tour Aotearoa (that 3000km 30 day self supported bike tour of NZ I did this spring or fall if you are a kiwi).
 I did the best I could with the experience I had but I really went in blindly to it all, including traveling internationally with a bike.
 I did know a little but here are some things that I learned that may (or may not) help when you decide to take on the TA yourself!

 A bunch of my bike buddies have those AWESOME hard cover bike cases for travel.
 I thought the tour would be a GREAT time to invest in one myself but one problem, where would I put it while on the tour?!?!
 I was flying into Auckland (start was in Cape Reinga in the North Island) and over a month later I would be flying out of Christchurch, heading back to the states.
 Problem two, I wanted to mail my bag to the AirBNB I was going to stay at after the tour.
 It would be amazing if the bag could fold up to fit into my carry-on bag, which I could then mail to the AirBNB!